 Installer eligibility criteria in the Domestic RHI

-Your installation company must be a Microgeneration Certification Scheme (MCS)open key term pop-up member.
-When dealing with domestic customers, you must comply with the Renewable Energy Consumer Code (RECC)open key term pop-up or the Home Insulation and Energy Systems Scheme (HIES) code of practice.
+Your installation company must be a Microgeneration Certification Scheme (MCS) member.
+A condition of MCS Certification is membership to the Renewable Energy Consumer Code (RECC), the Home Insulation and Energy Systems Scheme (HIES), or The Glass and Glazing Federation (GGF).

 It's acceptable for the heating system installed for your customer to be a first installation for which you're accredited under MCS, as long as you can issue an MCS certificate for it.

 You can find everything you need to know in the Essential Guide for Installers but it’s also worth you reading the Essential Guide for Applicants too.
 If you’ve read these and you’re still a little unsure about something, do get in touch.

 You may want to help your customers through the process, providing them with the relevant information and evidence.
 Unlike the Non-domestic RHI, we ask that the customer submits the application, not the installer.

 They’ll need to give personal information, including the bank account into which we make payments and also an email address through which we can contact them directly.
 It’s important that we get this email address correct as we use it to send out reminders for customers to sign their annual declarations and to get in touch if there’s any issue with their account.

 Your customers will need the following documentation.
 The more information you can give them upfront, the smoother the application process will be.

 - an MCS certificate (within 10 working days of the commissioning date)

 - an MCS compliance certificate (and where the MCS installation number is on it)

 - an EPC that is less than 24 months’ old